Updated August 4, 2009

 Newcomer Packet Outreach Form

-The Intergroup Policy and Procedures Manual states in IV.
-Newcomer Packet Outreach:
+The Intergroup Policy & Procedures Manual states in IV.
+Newcomer Packet Outreach

 Group ___________________________